 Grade Explanation AUD Audit - Course not taken for credit or grade. w Withdrew Officially-3rd week through 10th week only of a full-semester course.
 Student initiated.
-No Impact on GPA.
 Student attended at least one class session.
-WA Administrative Withdrawal-non-punitive grade assigned to students who had registered for classes at the beginning of the term but did not provide proof of immunization by compliance date No impact on GPA.
+No impact on GPA.
+WA Administrative Withdrawal-non-punitive grade assigned to students who had registered for classes at the beginning of the term but did not provide proof of immunization by compliance date.
+No impact on GPA.
 WD Withdrew Drop - Assigned by the Registrar's office for Drops after financial aid certification date during the program adjustment period.
 Student attended at least one class session.
-WN Never Attended-No impact for credit or grade WU Unofficial Withdrawal - 4th week through end of semester.
+No impact on GPA.
+WN Withdrew / Never Attended-Assigned to students who register for courses but do not attend.
+No impact on GPA. wu Withdrew Unofficially - 4th week through end of semester.
 To be assigned to students who did not withdraw officially, but did do the following: attended a minimum of one class, completely stopped attending at any time before final exam week and did not take the final exam.
 (Counts as a failure in GPA.)